GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 end
 {% endhighlight %}

 In this case the class CreateArticle receives a external dependency and call repository method.
 The class CreateArticle believes that ArticleRepository implements a method #call, it doesn't have any details about repository.
-If you need to change the code implementation, most likely you need to change code inside CreateArticle and at place where it's called.
-If you have some tool to inject this automatically this code can be more uncoupled.
+If you need to change the code implementation, you need to do changes only inside ArticleRepository.
+If you have some tool to inject the dependency automatically, this code can be more uncoupled and the responsability to know who implements, can be delegated to another part of code.

+### Starting

-First, we need to install the environment.
+First, we need to install the development environment.
 We will use current stable rails version 5.0.0.1 and ruby 2.3.0.
-If you don't have Ruby and Rails installed check how install in [RVM][rvm] or [Rbenv][rbenv] sites, it's very simple ;).
+If you don't have Ruby and Rails installed, check how install in [RVM][rvm] or [Rbenv][rbenv] sites, it's very simple ;).

 {% highlight shell %}
  ~/projects/ruby  ruby -v